 Q. Can I appeal my assessment?

 A. Yes, if, after reviewing your assessment with Beaver County’s Assessment & Taxation Department, you still believe that your assessment or the assessment of another property is unfair or incorrect, you may file a written complaint to the Clerk of the Assessment Review Board within a specific timeframe called the Assessment Complaint Period.
+The deadline for assessment complaints is July 25, 2022.
 More information and Official Complaint Forms are available here.

 Q. How are my property taxes calculated?